karldreher/Super-Refresh/README.md

 # Super-Refresh
 A browser extension which helps you refresh all the tabs!

+## Usage

+Either click the extension icon, or use the keyboard shortcut (default: `Ctrl-Shift-5`) to refresh all tabs in the open window.

 ## Extension Links
 Version `1.0.0` is available for Firefox and Chrome.
 The Chrome version also works with Edge Chromium and other Chromium browsers.